Analysis | Reliving the Capitol trauma during impeachment, and beyond

 “He wasn’t the same Jeff that left on the sixth,” Erin Smith said of her late husband, D.C. police officer Jeffrey Smith.
 “I just tried to comfort him and let him know that I loved him.”

-“I told him I’d be there if he needed anything, that no matter what we’ll get through it,” she told The Post’s Peter Hermann.
+“I told him I’d be there if he needed anything, that no matter what we’ll get through it,” she told The Washington Post’s Peter Hermann.
 “I tried to do the best I could.”

-Those who study workplace trauma agree about the lasting impacts.
+Those who study workplace trauma agree about the lasting effects.

 Steve Hydon, a clinical professor at the University of Southern California Suzanne Dworak-Peck School of Social Work, said that the pain and discomfort that those trapped in the Capitol felt that day doesn’t end there — and could have a permanent effect on their ability to do the work they were sent to Washington to do.